PentoHQ/tech-challenge-frontend/Notes.md

   - TODO: update the components generator with the new wway to combine classes

 - Added component `Spinner` to be used as an indeterminate loading indicator
+- Replaced 'loading...' text with centered spinner in SessionList